Route 2 - Develop Strategy

 Detailed contracts register user guidance can be found in PCS.
 Some additional fields have been added to PCS.
 These fields are optional and can be used by you for local reporting requirements by populating information.
 These fields will not be publically viewable.
 Defintions for some of these new fields can be found in Contracts Register Fields.

 PLEASE NOTE: if you do not use PCS for producing a contract register, you still must produce a publicly available one.

 For complex Regulated Procurements, you may find some of the guidance and tools in Route 3 to be of benefit, but you only need to follow Route 3 where the contract is required by law to be advertised in OJEU.
 When a Commodity/Service Strategy is prepared it must be proportionate to risk, value and the strategic importance of the commodity/service to the Organisation.
 Consideration must also be given to Planning, Sustainable Procurement and Risk Management throughout this stage of the Journey.

-If utilising PCS-Tender, the Procurement Officer should upload the appropriate slides to the appropriate task within the Procurement Journey workflow in PCS-Tender.
+If utilising PCS-Tender, the Procurement Officer should upload the appropriate slides to the appropriate task within PCS-Tender.
 A Commodity/Service Strategy should not be confused with a Procurement Strategy, the preparation and publication of which is now a legislative requirement under the Procurement Reform (Scotland) Act 2014 for public bodies which have an estimated regulated procurement spend of at least £5 million in a given financial year.
 Further information on Procurement Strategy requirements can be found in the Leadership & Governance section.